About Us - Department of Psychology

-Who We Are —A Student's Perspective
+Who We Are — Current Student Perspective

-To see our faculty members' academic degrees and professional accomplishments, choose a name below to visit the facuilty profile page.
+To see our faculty members' academic degrees and professional accomplishments, choose a name below to visit the faculty profile page.
 But to see random facts about who they are as people and to find out about their research interests, keep reading...

 - Robert Askew is an amateur art critic and hound aficionado who often brings his best friends--Fern and Ivy--to school with him.
 His research is concerned with pain and health.

-- Michele Camden is a self-proclaimed theater nerd who dabbles in stage acting and script writing.
+- Michele Camden is a self-proclaimed theater nerd who dabbles in stage acting and scriptwriting.
 One of her current interests is animal-assisted therapy.

 - Michael Eskenazi's top bucket-list item is to visit all 59 national parks in the country.
 He uses eye-tracking to examine word learning and reading.

-- Camille King has completed two Tough Mudder races and has promised herself to do at least one every five years until she's not able to anymore.
+- Camille King has completed three Tough Mudder races and has promised herself to do at least one every five years until she's not able to anymore.
 She studies the neural basis of taste functions in rats.

 - Danielle Lindner was planning to become a high school music teacher before she decided to pursue a career in psychology, and she still spends much of her free time singing as both a cantor and choir member at her church.
 Her research focuses on body dissatisfaction and eating disorders.